 Walkers and trekkers seeking adventure are spoilt for choice in Africa with its expansive deserts, towering mountains, tropical forest and vast plains.
-If you are a peak bagger and on the look-out for your next peak to conquer, Kilimanjaro, Mount Kenya and Mount Meru are all tempting challenges.
+If you are on the look-out for your next peak to conquer Kilimanjaro, Mount Kenya and Mount Meru are all tempting challenges.

-At a (literally!) breath taking 19,343 feet, Mount Kilimanjaro is both the tallest mountain in Africa and the tallest free standing mountain in the world.
+At a breath taking 19,343 feet, Mount Kilimanjaro is both the tallest mountain in Africa and the tallest free standing mountain in the world.
 Sitting on the border of Kenya and Tanzania, its famous snow-capped peak rises over the plains of Africa and can be seen from hundreds of miles away.
-As one of the Seven Summits (the tallest mountain on each continent) it is a popular mountain for climbers and as no previous experience or technical ability is needed to reach the summit, Kilimanjaro is a perfect introduction to high-altitude climbing, as well as being the adventure of a lifetime for anyone who enjoys a challenge.
+As one of the Seven Summits (the tallest mountain on each continent) it is a popular mountain for climbers.
+As climbs are guided, no previous experience or technical ability is needed to reach the summit, but it does require months of training and preparation.
+Kilimanjaro is a perfect challenge for those who enjoy high-altitude climbing, as well as being the adventure of a lifetime.

 Choose from four routes, the classic Marangu route, the scenic Lemosho route, the more challenging Machame route or the unusual Rongai route.
 Upon summiting, watch the sunrise from the roof of Africa.

 Whilst very much an experience on its own, a climb of Tanzania's second highest mountain, Mount Meru is also a great way to get acclimatised for Kilimanjaro.
 Mount Meru (4566m) is a horseshoe-shaped volcanic crater with a spectacularly narrow ridge and superb all round views of Kilimanjaro, and of the Meru crater itself.
 As part of Arusha National Park the lower slopes of the mountain shelter a variety of wildlife including buffalo, warthogs, monkeys, giraffe, elephant and a variety of birdlife.